MaximumCrash/gatsby-maximum-mdx/README.md

 ### Future of this Project

 I won't be heavily maintaining this, but I'll leave to it to the communities whims on where this goes next.

+I def think there's places for improvement and if you've got an idea, please fork and throw in your spin.